seattleflu/documentation/Onboarding.md

 (You need an AMC account to access this page.)

 #### Adding your home IP address
 Sometimes, we'll add someone's home IP address to our firewall's allowlist.
+This is currenlty only used for legacy exceptions or rare circumstances where VPN access could not be maintained.
+Newly onboarding users should first attempt to gain access through one of the institution's VPNs.
 To retrieve your public IPv4 address, once connected to your home internet, go to https://www.whatismyip.com/.

 ## Adding new REDCap users
 Before adding a new study member to any REDCap project, confirm the DTUA is executed with Robin.